mdacach/mdacach/README.md

 ### Introduction

-I am Matheus, a Software Engineer specialized in Algorithms and Data Structures.
+I am Matheus, a Software Engineer specializing in Algorithms and Data Structures.
-I've chosen to not continue pursuing my Degree, and have been self-learning Computer Science for around 4 years now.
-At the start, I've fallen in love with online courses on edX, Coursera and MIT OCW.
-Then, I've discovered Competitive Programming and put in a lot of effort into that.
-And for the last year, I've been working for an international micro start-up with a very ambitious (and complex) project, using modern C++.
+I've chosen not to continue pursuing my college degree and have been self-learning Computer Science for around 4 years now.
+At the start, I've fallen in love with online courses on edX, Coursera, and MIT OCW.
+Then, I discovered Competitive Programming and put a lot of effort into that.
+And for the last year, I've been working for an international micro startup with a very ambitious (and complex) project using modern C++.
 It is a lot of fun!
 Below I go on a bit deeper into my experiences.
 Enjoy!
 Please also [check my LinkedIn profile](https://www.linkedin.com/in/matheus-cardoso-dev/).

 ### Sections